maggie-harrington/js-week3-meal-tracker/PLANNING.md

 * Add array of sample hard-coded Food objects and display list of data to user with ngFor

-* Add form/functionality to allow user to edit existing data when clicked
+* Add form/functionality to allow user to edit existing data when clicked using ngIf

 * Add form/functionality to allow user to add new data